reflexer-labs/geb-uni-v3-manager/README.md

 This contract is still under active development and needs further testing as well as security audits.

-## Overview of Two Tranche Manager
+## Overview of the Two Tranche Manager

 The contract `GebUniswapV3TwoTrancheManager` is the contract that manages positions in two tranches.

-Imagine the following scenario with 3 tranches:
+Imagine the following scenario with 2 tranches:

 -   Tranche 1: 10% of treasury, with a threshold of 5%
 -   Tranche 2: 40% of treasury, with a threshold of 95%